 The Video Theater is located on the second floor of the Student Union building beside the computer lab.
 Admission to most films is free for any MTSU students/faculty/staff (with ID) and their guests.
 Regular weekly films and monthly midnight movies, as well as public domain films are all free.
 Special events, such as The Rocky Horror Picture Show, may have a cost associated with them.
-Please check our calendar for all film screenings and information.
+Please check our Facebook page for additional information on all our film screenings.

 The movie theater seats 90, with a maximum occupancy of 95 (ADA accommodations available upon request).
-As of Fall 2016, the theater has capabilities for closed-caption and audio description by request using cup-holder devices provided to patrons (some older titles may not be compatible with audio description).
+For most major film screenings, theater has capabilities for closed-caption and audio description by request using cup-holder devices provided to patrons (some older titles may not be compatible with audio description).

-The theater is capable of screening 3D and 2D films, and digital movie files.
+The theater is capable of screening standard films, and digital movie files.
 For more information on digital files, please read the FAQ below.

 Weekly Film Screenings

-Every week during the semester (excluding breaks), SPARE screens both pre-home and on-DVD films in the Student Union Video Theater.
+Every week during the semester (excluding breaks), SPARE screens both pre-home (in theaters) and post-home (DVD/streaming) films in the Student Union Video Theater.
 The screenings are free for MTSU students, faculty, staff, and their guests.
 Seating is on a first-come, first-served basis.
 Patrons are allowed to bring small snacks into the theater and are expected to clean up after themselves.
 For a list of upcoming movies, please visit our films calendar.
 Showtimes typically run according to the following schedule: